|

 but a plutocracy owned and governed by the wealthy.
 The cure, the only possible

-cure, is to reorganize the powers of our government by altering the
+cure, is to reorganize the powers of our government by sufficiently and

 created.